DEMCON/libstored/README.rst

 size, ASCII escaping and encapsulation.
 See also ``examples/7_protocol``.

-To get a grasp about the protocol, I had a short chat with the ``zmqserver`` example using the ``ed2.cli``.
+To get a grasp about the protocol, I had a short chat with the ``zmqserver`` example using the ``libstored.cli``.
 See the transcript below.
 Lines starting with ``>`` are requests, entered by me, lines starting with ``<`` are responses from the application.